Azure/azurehpc/experimental/deploy_cycle_slurm_ndv4/readme.md

 - Extensive automatic pre-job healthchecks are enabled (Unhealthy nodes will be put into a DRAIN state)
 - A separate login node (separate from the scheduler is deployed)
 - Cyclecloud autoscaling is disabled.
+- Option to support containers by adding Nvidia pyxis+enroot SLURM integration
 - Windows server (winbox) is deployed to access the Cyclecloud portal via RDP

 ## Prerequistes
 - Bastion and jumpbox is deployed (landing zone), see examples/bastion for an example of how to deploy it.
-- Copy experimental/gpu_optimizations/max_gpu_app_clocks.sh to scripts dir
+- Copy experimental/gpu_optimizations/max_gpu_app_clocks.sh to the scripts dir
-- Copy experimental/cc_slurm_nhc/cc_slurm_nhc/specs/default/cluster-init/files to scripts dir
+- Copy experimental/cc_slurm_nhc/cc_slurm_nhc/specs/default/cluster-init/files to the scripts dir
+- Copy experimental/cc_slurm_pyxis_enroot/cc_slurm_pyxis_enroot/specs/default/cluster-init/files to the scripts dir (if using the config_pyxis_enroot.json config file)
 - The prereqs.json and config.json files are edited (e.g all NOT-SET sections are set).